New York Court of Appeals (2012)

 In addition, Jacqueline serves as Co-Coordinator for the Ohio Chapter of the National Lawyers Guild.
 In this capacity, Jacqueline recruits and organizes pro bono criminal defense attorneys for political criminal cases in the Greater Cleveland area, defends protesters herself, and represents the NLG in civil litigation.
 Jacqueline also trains and organizes NLG Legal Observers (who observe law enforcement conduct at protests and demonstrations) in Northeast Ohio.

-Jacqueline also serves as Secretary for the Ohio Innocence Project’s Northeast Ohio Board of Advocates, a group of practitioners and advocates who litigate, support, and educate the community about innocence and wrongful conviction cases in the state of Ohio.
+Jacqueline also serves as President for the Ohio Innocence Project’s Northeast Ohio Board of Advocates, a group of practitioners and advocates who litigate, support, and educate the community about innocence and wrongful conviction cases in the state of Ohio.

 Prior to joining Friedman & Gilbert, Jacqueline worked internationally in the fields of criminal law, human rights law, and humanitarian law.
 She was a Human Rights Fellow at the American Bar Association’s Rule of Law Initiative in 2013 and a Researcher for the International Bar Association Human Rights Institute in 2011 and 2012.